Alhasbary/CTA/README.md

 ### 3. **conductSS: Conducting Chemical Similarity Searching**

-This tool enables chemical similarity searches, a fundamental step in ligand-based CTA prediction.
+Using RDKit, this tool enables chemical similarity searches, a fundamental step in ligand-based CTA prediction.
 It retrieves potential targets for each given SMILES string.
 Users can customize fingerprint settings, including type, nBits, and radius parameters that control substructure size.
 A similarity threshold (Tc) can also be specified.

 ### 4. **createCTA: Creating Compound-Target Activity Pair Dataset**

 The output of the first stage of the tool is a CTA reference dataset, which includes identified targets and their corresponding compounds from ChEMBL.
 This dataset is valuable for users to analyse and construct models, enabling accurate target predictions for NP compounds.

 ### 5. **rankTargets: Retrieving ranked potential targets**
-The output of the second stage of the tool consists of two ranked lists of potential targets for each input query.
-The first list is based on the top similar reference compound, while the second list incorporates the mean of the top three similar reference compounds in the ranking calculations.
+The output of the second stage of the tool consists of ranked lists for the chemical compounds in each input query list.
+These ranked lists contain identified potential targets based on the mean similarity scores of the top k (adjustable parameter option) similar reference compounds.
+If k is greater than 1, the tool generates potential target lists for each odd number value within the interval [1, k].

 ## Parameter Settings
 The tool provides various parameters to customize the analysis.
 Below is a detailed description of each parameter, including its name, description, default value, and acceptable range or choices.